andreamaestri/walkquest/memory-bank/productContext.md

 - **Data Accuracy:** Precise and up-to-date information
 - **Resource Efficiency:** Optimal use of device resources
 - **Security:** Proper authentication and data protection
+- **Adherence to Learning Outcomes:** The platform should demonstrate proficiency in the learning outcomes outlined in `criteria.md`, including Agile methodology, full-stack web application development, data modeling, authorization, authentication, testing, version control, and deployment.

 This product context reflects our commitment to providing an engaging and personalized walking adventure platform, with focus on resolving critical Vue.js component errors, implementing user profile management and preferences, and addressing the ongoing DynamicScroller implementation issues.